Bordeaux, Bordeaux Sec

 Bordeaux, Entre-deux-Mers,Bordeaux Supérieur,Haut-Médoc

 At Rocher Corbin, the vines grow in perfect harmony with nature.
-Here, most of the rows are left grassed, the soil receives no chemical inputs and treatments are very limited.
-Thus, at the time of harvest, it is a healthy and proud grape that is picked by hand, then vinified by gentle methods to produce a gourmet and fine wine.
-And pa...Lire plus Learn more
+Here, most of the rows are left grassed, the soil does not receive any chemical inputs and treatments are very l...Lire plus Learn more

 At Rocher Corbin, the vines grow in perfect harmony with nature.
-Here, most of the rows are left grassed, the soil receives no chemical inputs and treatments are very limited.
-Thus, at the time of harvest, it is a healthy and proud grape that is picked by hand, then vinified by gentle methods to produce a gourmet and fine wine.
+Here, the majority of the rows are left grassed, the soil receives no chemical inputs and treatments are very limited.
+Thus, at harvest time, it is a healthy and proud grape that is picked by hand, then vinified by gentle methods to produce a gourmet and fine wine.
 And above all, respectful of the environment and people!
-Located in Montagne, north of Saint-Emilion, on a clayey-limestone soil, our family vineyard extends over 9.5 hectares.
-Planted on hillsides, the vines are on average 35 years old and some of them date from the end of the 19th century.
-The grape varieties of the vineyard are the traditional varieties of the region: 85% Merlot, 15% Cabernet Franc.
-The vineyard, which has been worked for a long time with respect for the environment and mankind, is now in organic conversion: careful tillage, no fertilizers and chemical inputs, limited yields (45 hl/ha), sulphur and copper-based treatments. ?A At harvest, the ripe grapes are harvested by hand, sorted, destemmed before maceration.
+Located in Montagne, north of Saint-Emilion, on a clay-limestone soil, our family vineyard extends over 9.5 hectares.
+Planted on hillsides, the vines are on average 35 years old and some of them date back to the end of the 19th century.
+The grape varieties in the vineyard are the traditional varieties of the region: 85% Merlot, 15% Cabernet Franc.
+The vineyard, worked for a long time already in the respect of the environment and man, is today in organic conversion: thoughtful soil work, no fertilizers and chemical inputs, limited yields (45 hl/ha), sulphur and copper-based treatments. ?A At harvest time, the ripe grapes are hand-picked, sorted and de-stemmed before maceration.
 Each grape variety is vinified separately by cold maceration and long fermentation at controlled temperature.
-The wine is aged for nearly 12 months in barrels and concrete vats.
-For several years now, vinification has been carried out without sulphur.
-Gradually, SO2 is also disappearing from our breeding techniques.
+The wine is matured for nearly 12 months in barrels and concrete tanks.
+For the last few years, the vinification has been done without sulphur.
+Little by little, SO2 is also disappearing from our ageing techniques.